JuanDArias9/notes-manager-test/README.md

 cd notes-manager-test
 ```

+> [!WARNING]
+> Check Docker is running

-### 2. Run the project with Docker (PORT: 8000)
+### 2. Run the project

 ```
-docker-compose up --build
+sh start.sh
 ```

-This will start the application on http://localhost:8000
+This will start the application with Docker on http://localhost:8000

 ### 3. Run Migrations